 Utilize a VPN

 Having a VPN (Virtual Private Network) is the best way to protect your data while online.
 It encrypts your data on any connection you are using, keeping prying eyes locked out.
 A VPN is strongly recommended for any public Wi-Fi connections, but also for any Wi-Fi connections that you feel may not be as secure as they should be.
 Study abroad students should absolutely make use of a VPN when they are overseas, as foreign students are often a prime target for identity theft.
-There are VPN services for all your devices that connect to the internet.
+There are great VPN services for all your devices that connect to the internet.
 Be sure to pick a service that is reputable; the ones with lifetime access for low prices are generally not reliable.

 Enable Two-Factor Authentication